gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

     they had to effectively replace him,
     installing themselves in his classroom first as observers and then, by the third week,
-    as a wobbly...approximation of the teacher himself.
+    as a wobbly…approximation of the teacher himself.
     It worked like a kind of teaching relay.
     Each trainee took a subject,
-    planning five days' worth of lessons...
+    planning five days' worth of lessons…
     [and then] each took a day.
     To pass the baton,
-    you had to teach a day's lesson in every single subject: the one you planned and the four you did not... and you had to do it right under your master teacher's nose.
+    you had to teach a day's lesson in every single subject: the one you planned and the four you did not… and you had to do it right under your master teacher's nose.
     Afterward,
     everyone–the teacher, the college students,